Star Trek: Picard season 3: Release

+Streaming and broadcast

-The season premiered on Paramount+ in the United States on February 16, 2023, and is expected to run for 10 episodes until April 20.
-Matalas said in August 2022 that the season would be ready for release later that year and he had tried to move the premiere to Christmas 2022, but Paramount+ wanted it to be released in 2023.
-Each episode of Picard is broadcast in Canada by Bell Media on the same day as the Paramount+ release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
-Amazon Prime Video streams the episodes within 24 hours of their U.S. release in over 200 other countries and territories around the world.
+The season premiered on Paramount+ in the United States on February 16, 2023, and ran for 10 episodes until April 20.
+Matalas said in August 2022 that the season would be ready for release later that year and he tried to move the premiere to Christmas 2022, but Paramount+ wanted to release it in 2023.
+Each episode of Picard was broadcast in Canada by Bell Media on the same day as the Paramount+ release, on the specialty channels CTV Sci-Fi Channel (English) and Z (French) before streaming on Crave.
+Amazon Prime Video released each episode within 24 hours of its U.S. debut in over 200 other countries and territories around the world.

 In February 2023, Paramount made a new deal with Prime Video for the series' international streaming rights.
 This allowed the season to be streamed on Paramount+ in some other countries, within 24 hours of each episode's U.S. debut, alongside its Prime Video release.
 The first two seasons were also added to Paramount+ internationally in addition to remaining on Prime Video.
+In August 2023, Star Trek content was removed from Crave and the season began streaming in Canada on Paramount+ instead.
+The series would continue to be broadcast on CTV Sci-Fi and would be available on CTV.ca and the CTV app.

+Home media

+The season was released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the U.S. on September 5, 2023.
+The release includes all 10 episodes as well as more than two-and-a-half hours of special features, including deleted scenes, a gag reel, audio commentaries, a discussion panel with cast and crew, the raw footage of the final poker scene, and behind-the-scenes featurettes on the Next Generation cast, reconstructing the Enterprise-D set, and Vadic.
+Also released on September 5 was a box set featuring the complete series and over seven hours of special features.
+Both releases included an older version of a visual effects shot from the finale, featuring the Enterprise-D flying towards Earth, which had been updated on Paramount+ soon after the episode was released to use an "enhanced" version created for the finale's theatrical screenings.
+After fans and journalists pointed this out, Paramount said the updated version of the effects shot would be used for future home media releases instead.
+A 54-disc Blu-ray "Picard Legacy Collection" that includes this series was released on November 7.

 Reception

+Viewership

+Eric Deggans of NPR included the season on his list of most anticipated series of early 2023, and staff at Collider included it on their list of most anticipated series of the whole year.

+The season was listed among the Nielson Top 10 Streaming Original Programs in the U.S. three times, the weeks of March 13–19, April 10–16, and April 17–23, 2023.